zafarella/playframework/documentation/manual/working/scalaGuide/main/tests/ScalaTestingWithSpecs2.md

 ## Overview

-The location for tests is in the "test" folder.
+The tests are in "test" folder.
 There are two sample test files created in the test folder which can be used as templates.

 You can run tests from the Play console.

 * To run all tests, run `test`.
 * To run only one test class, run `test-only` followed by the name of the class i.e. `test-only my.namespace.MySpec`.
-* To run only the tests that have failed, run `test-quick`.
+* To run only the tests that have failed during the previous run, run `test-quick`.
 * To run tests continually, run a command with a tilde in front, i.e. `~test-quick`.
 * To access test helpers such as `FakeRequest` in console, run `test:console`.